A Comprehensive Review of Recommender Systems: Transitioning from Theory to Practice: The Era of Deep Learning in Recommender Systems

 \textit{Challenge with Autoencoder:} Autoencoders are powerful for dimensionality reduction and capturing complex data structures, but one key issue is their sensitivity to noise, which can lead to poor reconstructions if the input data is noisy \cite{Berahmand123AutoencodersSurvey}.
 Also, the reconstruction process might not always preserve meaningful patterns essential for recommendations.

 \textbf{Convolutional Neural Networks (CNNs)} can learn from visual, sequential, and multimodal data and have enhanced accuracy and personalization of recommendations.
 CNNs have been applied in RS in various settings.
 DeepCoNN analyzes text and visual cues to understand user preferences \cite{zheng2017joint, Sulthana2020ImprovisingLearning}.
 CNNs are integrated with graph structures for scalable recommendation systems \cite{ying2018graph}, employed in DKN for news recommendations \cite{wang2018dkn}, and utilized in MusicCNN for music recommendations based on audio signals \cite{pons2019musicnn}.
-CNN-based RS models predict next-item recommendations \cite{Yuan2019ARecommendation}, recognize user preference patterns through CoCNN \cite{chen2022cocnn}, and leverage collaborative filtering with CAGCN \cite{Wang2023Collaboration-AwareSystems}.
+CNN-based RS models predict next-item recommendations \cite{Yuan2019ARecommendation}, recognize user preference patterns through CoCNN \cite{chen2022cocnn}, and leverage collaborative filtering with CAGCN \cite{Wang2023Collaboration-AwareSystems}.For CNN-based recommenders, kernel size, stride, and filter count control the granularity of local pattern capture (distinct from two-tower MLP systems such as YouTube’s)~\cite{Zheng2017DeepCoNN,Kim2016CNNRec,Covington2016YouTube}.
+For CNN-based recommenders, kernel size, stride, and filter count control the granularity of local pattern capture~\cite{Zheng2017DeepCoNN,Kim2016CNNRec,Covington2016YouTube}.

 \textit{Challenge with CNNs}: CNNs in RS face challenges such as data sparsity, scalability, privacy, and domain-specific issues \cite{Alzubaidi2021ReviewDirections}.
 Researchers continue to explore solutions to enhance CNN-based RS performance and usability